towardsuffering/portfolio-blog/content/sections/about/about.md

 📦 Thinks outside "𝘵𝘩𝘦 𝘣𝘰𝘹" by acknowledging other people

-💼 Experienced in corporate and retail culture
+💼 Experienced in retail and corporate culture

-🎯 Career objective is to balance negative externalities with growth
+🎯 Career objective is to prioritize business activities with negative externalities and growth in mind

 Photo by <a href="https://unsplash.com/@clemhlrdt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" target="_blank" rel="nofollow noopener noreferrer" aria-label="External Link"><u>Clément H </u></a> on Unsplash